 Now you have found that option, we are going to add a new rule or address.
-At this point you will have to inserte MAC address and the IP you wanted to be as static IP.
+At this point, you will have to insert MAC address and the IP you wanted to be as static IP.
 The MAC is going to tell the router which device is going to have that address statically.
-As always the IP must follow this structure 192.168.1.xxx or 192.168.0.xxx and must be inside routers range of IPs.
-Here is how you can find the MAC or physical address of you computer.
+As always, the IP must follow this structure 192.168.1.xxx or 192.168.0.xxx and must be inside routers range of IPs.
+Here is how you can find the MAC or physical address of your computer.

 Open CMD or PowerShell, and type:

 Search: Physical Address and copy that.
 Will have the following format: XX-XX-XX-XX-XX-XX, being X letters and numbers.

 Search for: HWaddr and copy address.
 Will have the following format: XX:XX:XX:XX:XX:XX, being X letters and numbers.

 Depending on if we are using Wi-Fi or Ethernet, search: Ethernet Address and copy address.
 Will have the following format: XX:XX:XX:XX:XX:XX, being X letters and numbers.

 Insert both addresses: MAC and the IP we want to have or computer/device.